huggingface/huggingface_hub/docs/source/en/guides/inference_endpoints.md

 ... )
 ```

 In this example, we created a `protected` Inference Endpoint named `"my-endpoint-name"`, to serve [gpt2](https://huggingface.co/gpt2) for `text-generation`.
-A `protected` Inference Endpoint means your token is required to access the API, and more information is needed to configure hardware requirements, such as vendor, region, accelerator, instance type, and size.
-This step requires knowing what computing resources are available to you.
+A `protected` Inference Endpoint means your token is required to access the API.
+We also need to provide additional information to configure the hardware requirements, such as vendor, region, accelerator, instance type, and size.
+You can check out the list of available resources [here](https://api.endpoints.huggingface.cloud/#/v2%3A%3Aprovider/list_vendors).
 Alternatively, you can create an Inference Endpoint manually using the [Web interface](https://ui.endpoints.huggingface.co/new) for convenience.
 Refer to this [guide](https://huggingface.co/docs/inference-endpoints/guides/advanced) for details on advanced settings and their usage.

 The value returned by [`create_inference_endpoint`] is an [`InferenceEndpoint`] object: